carlylovas/NECC-Species-Distribution-Summaries/README.md

 #### R

 This folder contains the prep code for cleaning the survey data `01_SurveyDataPrep.R`, code for the NECC species distribution analysis `02_SpeciesDistAnalysis`, code for plotting `03_Plotting_Mapping`.
-There are three additional scripts; code to explore decadal trends `04_Decadal_Variability`, @carlylovas' workspace `NECC.R`, and  `helper_funcs.R` which contains the code for three functions used in this analysis.
+There are two additional scripts; , @carlylovas' workspace `NECC.R`, and  `helper_funcs.R` which contains the code for three functions used in this analysis.

 #### Temp_Results